 Once inside the vaginal area, the mesh can shrink or contract causing pain during intercourse or an inability to have intercourse and/or generalized pelvic pain that is severe.
 It may also cause bleeding that cannot be easily controlled.
 In addition, the original condition may return (SUI or POP) as the problem has not been repaired.

 – If the mesh erodes a portion of the vaginal wall, it may actually perforate the vagina.
 This exposes the patient to intense pain, severe bleeding, and possible infection.

 Transvaginal mesh has the potential to erode and perforate other organs as well, though these are not that common.
 Any organ close to the location of the transvaginal mesh implantation may be subject to damage from the mesh.

 Though not as immediately severe, transvaginal mesh can also cause:

-- Urinary tract infections, in some cases infections may be chronic and require continuous antibiotic treatment
+- Urinary tract infections, requiring continuous antibiotic treatment

 - Vaginal scarring which can thicken the vaginal walls, making intercourse painful or impossible and also creating generalized vaginal discomfort or pain